|

-There are many website devoted entirely
+There are many websites devoted entirely

 to books or which carry book reviews.
 Some of these are listed below.